 'I've got an idea' Fund - the fund is looking for ideas that are based on a technical idea or innovation; that could deliver a social or environmental benefit; and that are intriguing, inventive and have an element of fun.
 Individuals, small groups or organisations can apply for funding between £250 and £3,000.
 Applications can be made at any time.

-NEW!
 Moto in The Community Trust – grants are available for projects and activities that deliver benefits to local communities across the UK.
 These should directly benefit the communities where Moto is present or where it has a significant staff catchment.
 Charities, schools and community organisations operating within a 15-mile radius of a Moto Motorway Services site can apply.
 The average grant awarded is £1,000, however, larger grants may be agreed.
 Applications should be endorsed by a Moto colleague or someone directly employed by Moto Hospitality Ltd. Applications can be made at any time.

 Old Possums Practical Trust - grants between £500 and £5,000 are available for projects that aim to increase knowledge and appreciation of any matters of historic, artistic, architectural, aesthetic, literary, musical or theatrical interest.
-Grants are more likely to be given for projects that involve: children or young people, disabled or disadvantaged people and communities and those projects which fall within historic, artistic, architectural, aesthetic, literary, musical or theatrical criteria and which enhance the lives of others, rather than the well-being of the applicants themselves.
+Grants are more likely to be given for projects that involve children or young people, disabled or disadvantaged people and communities and those projects which fall within historic, artistic, architectural, aesthetic, literary, musical or theatrical criteria and which enhance the lives of others, rather than the well-being of the applicants themselves.
 Registered charities, individuals and groups can apply.
 Applications can be made at any time.

-Wooden Spoon - funding up to £5,000 is available for projects for a physical, tangible asset of a permanent nature, with a minimum predicted life span of 5 years (preferably 10).
+Wooden Spoon - funding up to £5,000 is available for projects for a physical, tangible asset of a permanent nature, with a minimum predicted life span of five years (preferably 10).
 If a project is educational or disability sports-focused, there must be a rugby element to engage children and young people.
 Schools and not-for-profit organisations can apply.
 Applications can be made at any time.

 Environment & Energy

-Aviva Community FundAviva has teamed up with the fundraising platform Crowdfunder to offer funding of up to £50,000 to with innovative ideas that benefit their community.
+Aviva Community Fund - Aviva has teamed up with the fundraising platform Crowdfunder to offer funding of up to £50,000 with innovative ideas that benefit their community.
 Every three months from January 2020 onwards, £250,000 will be split equally among Aviva’s UK employees to donate to the projects that matter to them most.
 Aviva wants to support projects that boost the resilience of communities in the face of uncertainty and will be supporting projects in two key areas: Climate Action and Financial Wellbeing.
 Once applications have been submitted, applicants will need to create a fundraising page on Crowdfunder that Aviva employees can browse and donate funds to.
 Applicants can also showcase their projects to raise additional public donations.
 Applications can be made at any time.

 The Fieldrose Charitable Trust - funding between £1,000 and £20,000 for projects covering areas such as support for children and young people, the environment, health and wellbeing, medical research and religion.
 Applications can be made at any time to: The Fieldrose Charitable Trust, c/o New Quadrant Partners Limited, 4th Floor, 5 Chancery Lane, London, WC2A 1LG or email This email address is being protected from spambots.
 You need JavaScript enabled to view it. for more information.